dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ### Remove unneeded middlewares

 Check the list of middlewares (`MIDDLEWARE` in `settings.py`).
 Make sure you need all of them and remove unneeded.
-Django calls each middleware for each processed request, so overhead can be significant.
+Django calls each middleware for each processed request, so there can be significant overhead.

-If you have custom middleware, that used only in the segment of requests, you could try to move this functionality to view mixin or decorator.
-So over endpoint will not have an overhead of this middleware.
+If you have custom middleware, that is used only in the segment of requests, you could try to move this functionality to view mixin or decorator.
+So other endpoints will not have an overhead of this middleware.